DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 * Shortly after Strahd’s curse fell upon the valley, Saint Markovia gathered her followers and marched upon Castle Ravenloft.
 Strahd destroyed them all, and those who remained at the Abbey soon fell into madness and despair. (“The darkness cannot be defeated by steel alone," the Abbot murmurs sorrowfully.
 “Only light can do that."
 If asked about the “sword of sunlight" Madam Eva mentioned, the Abbot shakes his head and laughs softly, insisting that no such thing dwells in Barovia.)

 > [!lore]+ **Who is the Abbot?**
 > The Abbot—in truth a **deva** named Ithuriel—was once an angelic emissary of the Morninglord.
-It was he who chose Markovia to be the Morninglord’s prophet, and he who guided the oracle Tasha Petrovna to find and sanctify her, bestowing upon Markovia the holy relic that would one day become the *Icon of Ravenloft*—a mark of office that contained a spark of the Abbot’s pure divinity.
+It was he who chose Markovia to be the Morninglord’s prophet, and he who guided the oracle Tasha Petrovna to find and sanctify her, bestowing upon Markovia the holy relic that would one day become the *Icon of Dawn's Grace*—a mark of office that contained a spark of the Abbot’s pure divinity.
 (It was on this occasion that the Abbot—by chance—first encountered Strahd von Zarovich, then a commanding officer in King Barov’s army.)
 >
 > The Abbot, who first arrived in Krezk as described in <span class="citation">Chapter 8: The Village of Krezk (p.
 143)</span> and <span class="citation">The Abbot (p.
 225)</span>, came to the Abbey in memory of Saint Markovia, hoping to honor and restore the legacy of the woman he had once elevated.
 >
 > However, the Dark Powers have corrupted his soul, subtly binding and tainting the Abbot’s divinity with chains and shrouds of spiritual mist.
 It was the Belviews who, through the Dark Powers’ quiet machinations, forged the first link in that chain—and Strahd who helped the Abbot fall from grace completely.
 >
 > The Abbot has since descended into madness and quiet zealotry, wholly convinced of his own righteousness.
-Only by defeating him and unlocking his soul with the *Icon of Ravenloft* can the players cleanse the corruption that taints his heart and restore him to sanity.
+Only by defeating him and unlocking his soul with the *Icon of Dawn's Grace* can the players cleanse the corruption that taints his heart and restore him to sanity.
 ### Vasilka’s Lesson
 Before escorting the players to Ezmerelda’s room, the Abbot first asks them to assist in Vasilka’s next lesson.